-The solution can be applied in a classroom where there's only an interactive whiteboard that doesn't afford writing with other than the designated devices.
-Use sticky notes in combination with input devices such as ipads and laptops to try to circumvent the inherent problems of certain technologies.
+Giving students control over different technologies such as an interactive whiteboard and analog technologies like sticky notes can encourage them to engage in the class discussion.
+Use sticky notes in combination with input devices such as iPads and laptops to try to circumvent the inherent problems of certain technologies.
 If possible/available, let students use their own devices.

 You may expect: The students take ownership of the discussion whereby they will engage with each others' arguments and direct the focus of attention away from the teacher.
 You may also expect that certain students will take the role of a mediator in the discussion, keep track of turn taking, and try to align different arguments.
-In the latter case, this should be honoured but also directed if necessary, e.g. when the discussion moves away from the class' learning objectives.
+In the latter case, this should be honored but also directed if necessary, e.g. when the discussion moves away from the class' learning objectives.